s-amir/ldap_self_generated_certificate/README.md

+This project contain docker compose to run ldap and UI with TSL

 # How to generate self_signed_certificate
 In this instruction i explain how to generate self-signed_certificate instead CA certificate (usually for test environment)